If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-At any time during storage of honey supers, they may get infested by pests and parasites of honeybees.
+At any time during the storage of honey supers, they may get infested by pests and parasites of honeybees.
 Insects of other types may also make a home in the beehive boxes.
-One of the insects that are a problem to beekeepers is wax moths.
+One of the insects that are a problem for beekeepers is wax moths.
 It can make a home in the boxes and lay eggs.
-When the eggs of the wax moth hatch, they make burrows in wax comb.
+When the eggs of the wax moth hatch, they make burrows in the wax comb.
 This causes you heavy losses in your beekeeping operation.

 Wax moths will usually make the honey supers their habitat if the boxes are not exposed to light and aeration.
-Beekeepers use light and air flow in the honey supers they put in storage to keep wax moths at bay.
+Beekeepers use light and airflow in the honey supers they put in storage to keep wax moths at bay.
 Some also use chemical compounds that kill the moths before they can lay eggs in the honey supers.

 4. Mildew and Funguses

 Do not store honey supers in humid conditions.
 Too much humidity in the honey supers creates favourable conditions for mildew to grow on the wood of the beehive boxes.
 Funguses also have an easy time establishing themselves on the surfaces of the beehive boxes.
 Mildew and funguses are a threat to honeybee colonies.
-They make bees sick and can even cause collapse of the colony.
+They make bees sick and can even cause the collapse of the colony.

 You should make sure that you store honey supers in a way that humidity is under control.
-Air exchange between the boxes and the environment helps keep humidity in proper levels.
+Air exchange between the boxes and the environment helps keep humidity at proper levels.
 You should also ensure that honey supers are not wet before you put them in storage.

 5. Honey Supers Rotting in Storage